prysmex/json_schema_form/README.md

  - JsonSchemaForm::Field::TextInput `< JsonSchemaForm::JsonSchema::String`

 ### form:
- - JsonSchemaForm::Form, `< JsonSchemaForm::JsonSchema::Object`
+ - JsonSchemaForm::Form `< JsonSchemaForm::JsonSchema::Object`

 ### document:
 Used by Prysmex as the 'raw data' that is created when a form is filled.
- - JsonSchemaForm::Document::Document => Main class for storing 'raw data'
+ - JsonSchemaForm::Document::Document, main class for storing 'raw data'
- - JsonSchemaForm::Document::Extras => used by Inspection only
+ - JsonSchemaForm::Document::Extras, used by Inspection only
- - JsonSchemaForm::Document::Meta => used by Inspection only
+ - JsonSchemaForm::Document::Meta, used by Inspection only

 ### response:
- - JsonSchemaForm::ResponseSet => a ::ResponseSet contains many ::Response
+ - JsonSchemaForm::ResponseSet => ::ResponseSet contains many ::Response
  - JsonSchemaForm::Response

 ## Installation